mxcoppell/mcp-server-oauth/AUTH.md

 # Authentication Architecture and Flow

 This document outlines the authentication architecture for the MCP server.
 The core design principle is that the **MCP server supports the authorization flow at the edge but delegates the core authorization and token issuance logic to Auth0.** The MCP server is an active participant in the authentication flow, but it is not the ultimate source of identity.
-It acts as a secure facade or proxy to a dedicated, robust identity provider.
+It acts as a secure facade to a dedicated, robust identity provider.

 ## Architecture Overview